-3For critical components of the EES studies, peer review by an external, independent expert may be appropriate.
+3 For critical EES studies peer review by an external, independent expert may be deemed appropriate (by DELWP in consultation with the TRG).

-4www.delwp.vic.gov.au/environmental-assessment.
+4 www.delwp.vic.gov.au/environmental-assessment.

 The proponent is responsible for informing and engaging the public and stakeholders to identify and respond to their issues in conjunction with the EES studies.
 Stakeholders include potentially affected parties, the local community and interested organisations and individuals, as well as government bodies.
 Under its EES consultation plan the proponent informs the public and stakeholders about the EES process and associated investigations and provides opportunities for input and engagement during the EES investigations.
 The consultation plan is reviewed and amended in consultation with DELWP and the TRG before it is published on the DELWP website.
 The final plan will: